-Online Review Submission
+Online Review Submission (FastTrack)

 Publication categories for FastTrack submissions:

-A guide or manual is comprised of multiple factsheets tied together by a common theme similar to what is found in an academic textbook.
+A guide or manual is comprised of multiple factsheets tied together by a common theme, similar to what is found in an academic textbook.
 There may be a common author(s) for the guide and the entirety of its content, or the individual factsheets may be separately authored under the direction the guide’s editor(s).
-The guide’s author or editor should contact the Editor of FastTrack before hand to get approval for the guide and its general content and format, and to establish the peer review process.
+The authors or editors should contact the Editor of FastTrack beforehand to get approval for the guide and its general content and format, and to establish the peer review process.
 In the case of separately authored sheets, review by the guide’s editor may provide suitable peer review for acceptance through FastTrack.
 Outside reviewers will be assigned for guides having a common author(s), and for those factsheets authored by the guide’s editor.
 It is important that guide editors discuss with all authors the nature of the project and expectations for the individual submissions.
 In particular, it should be conveyed to authors that the entire guide will be submitted to FastTrack as a single document for review, and that final acceptance of their individual submissions will be on a time frame dependent on completion of the entire guide.
 That time frame will be longer than for a single factsheet or bulletin.

 Promotional or Documentary Materials